 "The whole point when I started Dance Theatre was to make it accessible to people who were culturally deprived because they could not financially afford it," Mitchell recalled.
 "If someone came to me with five kids, all five kids could study, not just the 'talented' one....
-From that they develop a sense of 'I am and I can do."
+From that they develop a sense of 'I am and I can do.'"

-Soon hundreds of students flocked to the school, which moved to larger facilities and expanded its offerings to include classes in modern, ethnic, jazz, and tap dance;

-acting; music appreciation and theory; choreography; percussion; even sewing, tailoring, and costume and set design.
+Soon hundreds of students flocked to the school, which moved to larger facilities and expanded its offerings to included classes in modern, jazz, tap, and other dance traditions from around the world; acting; music appreciation and theory; choreography; percussion; even sewing, tailoring, and costume and set design.
 From its earliest years, Dance Theatre of Harlem regularly opened its doors to the community, offering free or nearly free lecture-demonstrations, as well as outreach programs to senior citizens and children with special needs.